dwhieb/dissertation/README.md

 - _known_
 - _knows_

 Some of these wordforms also function as morphologically derived words.
 This is a function of the fact that certain morphemes in English, like _‑ing_, have both inflectional and derivational uses.
 To be thorough I had to begin by including both inflectional and derivational uses in the list of tokens to annotate.
-However, when a derivational use of one of these words was encountered, I manually removed it from the data, since this study is focused on only morphologically unmarked derivation, i.e. conversion.
+However, when a derivational use of one of these words was encountered, I did not include it in the annotated data, since this study is focused on only morphologically unmarked derivation, i.e. conversion.

 I also had to include some seemingly unusual wordforms in this list.
 For example, the forms of the archilexeme _one_ are as follows: